Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a primary feature of this market.
-Most interconnection is handled privately or by leveraging the dense collection of IXPs in nearby Ashburn for efficient traffic exchange.
+Internet Exchange Points (IXPs) Public peering is not a feature of this market.
+Most interconnection is handled privately between carriers or routed through major exchange points in Ashburn, ensuring efficient traffic exchange.

 Power Analysis